Amadeus (film): Critical reception

-Amadeus holds a score of 90% on review aggregator Rotten Tomatoes based on 159 reviews, with an average rating of 8.9/10.
+Amadeus holds a score of 90% on review aggregator Rotten Tomatoes based on 160 reviews, with an average rating of 9.1/10.
 The site's consensus states: "Amadeus liberties with history may rankle some, but the creative marriage of Miloš Forman and Peter Shaffer yields a divinely diabolical myth of genius and mediocrity, buoyed by inspired casting and Mozart's rapturous music."
+Metacritic, which uses a weighted average, assigned the a score of 87 out of 100, based on 28 critics, indicating "universal acclaim".

 Giving the film four-out-of-four stars, Roger Ebert acknowledged that it was one of the "riskiest gambles a filmmaker has taken in a long time", but added that "there is nothing cheap or unworthy about the approach", and ultimately concluded that it was a "magnificent film, full and tender and funny and charming".
 Ebert later added the film to his Great Movies list.
 Peter Travers of People magazine said that "Hulce and Abraham share a dual triumph in a film that stands as a provocative and prodigious achievement."
 Stanley Kauffmann of The New Republic put it on his list of films worth seeing.

 In one negative review, Todd McCarthy of Variety said that despite "great material and themes to work with, and such top talent involved," the "stature and power the work possessed onstage have been noticeably diminished" in the film adaptation.
 The film's many historical inaccuracies have attracted criticism from music historians.